 Figure 2 – Video editor: Emphasize Figure 2A, and the bottom blue and green Log images.

 Failure to mate, as is the case when cells are not sufficiently starved of nitrogen, will prevent them from entering meiosis [1].
-A pair of vacuolar cells undergoing karyogamy are shown [2].
+A pair of fission cells undergoing karyogamy are shown [2].

 Figure 2 – Video editor: Emphasize Figure 2B, the top inefficient image.